felipehcoutinho/virathon/README.md

 ## Commands

+### Assembling (or co-assembling) genomes, metagenomes, or viromes with SPAdes:
+`python3 Virathon.py --assemble True --raw_read_table Metagenome_Info.tsv --threads 24`

+The raw_read_table is a tsv format table with 4 columns with exactly thse headers: Sample R1 R2 Group.
+Where Sample defines the unique identifier to be used for a sample read pair (e.g. genome, metagenome, SAG sequencing).
+R1 and R2 define the full path of the R1 and R2 file sin your system.
+Group definies in which group the sample should co-assembled.
+Samples in the same group are co-assembled.
+Specifying a unique group for each samples results in samples being assembled individually.
+The value of Group column is also used to name the output directory and to rename the assembled scaffolds.

 ###	Generating an Orthologous Group (OG) count x Genome table starting from a fasta file of genomic sequences
 `python3 Virathon.py --genome_files My_Genomes.fasta --call_ogtable_module True`

 This will generate the following files:
 -  OG_Count_Table_My_Genomes.tsv in which rows represent genomic sequences, columns represent orthologous groups, and cells are filled with the count of proteins derived from each genomic sequence in each orthologous group

 ###	Generating an Orthologous Group (OG) phylogenies starting from a fasta file of genomic sequences and using only OGs with at least 5 proteins
 `python3 Virathon.py --genome_files My_Genomes.fasta --og_phylogeny True --min_cluster_size 5`

 This will generate the following files:
 -  OG_Count_Table_My_Genomes.tsv in which rows represent genomic sequences, columns represent orthologous groups, and cells are filled with the count of proteins derived from each genomic sequence in each orthologous group
 -  Unaligned_Clusters_My_Genomes directory containing multiple fasta files, each containing the unaligned sequences according to their OG assignment, provided that the OG has at least 5 proteins